 (Note: It is rare that course descriptions which are found in college catalogs are of sufficient detail to provide thorough analysis to be done).

 If the student has not previously taken course content in the above, students must seek pre-approval of the course(s).
 If the student were not to seek pre-approval, s/he may waste valuable time and financial resources taking a course which may not be acceptable as the co-requisite requirement(s).
 Assessment and approval of the courses shall be done with the presentation of detailed course content outlines.
 Without sufficient detail, complete assessment cannot be accomplished.

 It is the goal of PIMS to provide for positive academic outcomes.
 To not be careful about approvals for course content that is taught elsewhere would be inappropriate, irresponsible, and disingenuous.
-The PIMS Comprehensive Examination and the National Board Examination both contain areas of accounting and computer applications among their questions.
+The PIMS Comprehensive Examination and the National Board Examination both contain areas of accounting and business math among their questions.
 If a student is deficient with respect to course content taken elsewhere and to which accountability is required via the PIMS Comprehensive Examination and the National Board Examination, the objective would be compromised.